DodoKage/learngit/readme.md

 ​

 ```
-Creating a new branch is quick & simple.
+Creating a new branch is quick f simple.
 ```